-Established in December 1914, Peabody Dance is one of the oldest continuously-operating dance training centers in the United States.
+Established in December 1914, the Peabody Preparatory Dance Department is one of the oldest continuously-operating dance training centers in the United States.
 Throughout its remarkable life span, Peabody has pioneered new dance forms, mounted numerous collaborative projects, partnered with prominent figures in 20th and 21st century American dance, and produced accomplished professional dancers, choreographers, directors, and teachers.
 Few, if any, American dance training centers can match that level of accomplishment.